 Every year a campus-wide waste audit is conducted at Western.
-Each month select buildings have their garbage examined and the results and recommendations are shared with the campus community.
 The goal of waste audits is to determine waste composition, the success of current waste diversion (i.e. source separation) programs, and to identify possible program improvements in reducing, re-using, and recycling waste.